-Once you have finished laying the first paving corner, you must ensure that the slabs are laid really tightly up against the edges and each other.
+Once you have finished laying the first paving corner, you push the cross spacer into the joint from above as a reverse motion lock.
+As the slabs have to be laid really tightly up against the edges and each other, you can use a 3-mm thick piece of wood and a small hammer as an extra aid for fitting the cross spacers.